 Maintaining high service standards day after day is easy with effective improvement training.
 Click To TweetHaving a good housekeeping team is one thing, keeping the standards at the highest level at all time is a completely different situation.
 Especially when people work in a job a long time, they can become complacent and standards can drop.
 Having a housekeeping improvement plan and system to keep everything in check is vital.

-Regular training should be provided, giving your housekeepers an opportunity to feedback will give you an insight in how things are really going.
-Regular checkups of all cleaning equipment will catch issues in time, surveillance is a great way to troubleshoot issues and finally have a black book of contacts to outsource issues to that cannot be dealt with internally.
+Regular training should be provided, giving your housekeepers an opportunity to feedback will give you an insight into how things are really going.
+Regular checkups of all cleaning equipment will catch issues in time.
+Surveillance is a great way to troubleshoot issues.
+And finally, have a black book of contacts to outsource issues that cannot be dealt with internally.

-- Training is key
+Training is key

-- Utilise the knowledge present
+Utilise the knowledge present

-- Review and update equipment
+Review and update equipment

-- Outsource where needs be
+Outsource where needs be

 How can Polo & Tweed help?

-Polo & Tweed are leading in not only providing the highest end housekeeping training, but also in troubleshooting any issues, staffing solutions and management of departments.
+Polo & Tweed are leading in not only providing the highest-end housekeeping training.
+But also in troubleshooting any issues, staffing solutions and management of departments.
 Polo & Tweed offer a one stop shop perfect for when you are not completely sure if you or your team needs any training, or whether you might need new members of staff.
 Polo & Tweed would take you through a focused consultation phase which can consist of surveillance days, face to face or online meetings, recommendations and regular guidance, as well as recruitments solutions.

 The surveillance days are a great way to understand any underlying issues.
 A detailed report will be presented to you after the surveillance day – conducted by our highly experienced industry professionals – with an overview of any issues, and specific recommendations on how to resolve these.
 This can be booked in as a one off, or as a regular occurrence to make sure you stay up to date on everything that is going on.
 It will save you lots of time in troubleshooting yourself, so you can actually focus on your day to day running of the department.